marlia92/PFA-component-starter/src/component-library/content/components/typography/definition-list/index.md

 ---
 title: Definition List
-overview: "A semantic list component for term/definition pairs.
-Perfect for glossaries, FAQs, and content requiring label/description pairings.
+overview: "A semantic `<dl>` component for displaying term/definition pairs.
+Ideal for glossaries, FAQs, and other label–description content.
 Supports markdown formatting in definitions."
 slots:
   - title: default
     description: The content inside the DefinitionList.